Natalya Hughes

 #TheInterior

-Interested in the role of women and their historical absence from positions of power, the part-professional part-domestic setting conjured by The Interior plays with gendered power dynamics between public and private space.
-The couches that dot the gallery take their lush contours from the shapes of the female body, and their detailed upholstery sees motifs of eyes, rats, and snakes from Freud’s patient case studies ripple over the space in fleshy tones.
+Interested in the role of women and their historical absence from positions of power, Hughes’ part-professional, part-domestic setting plays with gendered power dynamics between public and private space.
+The bespoke couches that dot the gallery take their lush contours from the shapes of the female body, while motifs of eyes, rats, and snakes from Freud’s patient case studies ripple over their detailed upholstery.

-Audiences are invited to recline and be enveloped, soothed, and held by the furniture’s womanly forms while taking turns playing analyst and patient.
-Throughout this bodily encounter The Interior hopes to create a space where the existence of women can be reimagined on different terms in the ‘post-Me Too’ world.
+Audiences are invited to recline and be enveloped, soothed and held, by the furniture’s womanly forms, while taking turns playing analyst and patient.
+Throughout this bodily encounter, The Interior offers a space where women can be reimagined on different terms in a post–Me Too world.

 Curated By